 Refrigerator and freezer

 These appliances pull too much current for a power strip because they are continuously cycling on and off.
 That will quickly overload a power strip.
-These items need to be plugged directly into a wall outlet that is dedicated to that single appliance.
+Refrigerators and freezers need to be plugged directly into a wall outlet that is dedicated to that single appliance.
 If you plug other appliances into that same outlet, provided it’s a duplex, you run the risk of tripping a breaker.

 Seems pretty lightweight to heat up water, right?
 Not so fast.
 Most coffee makers need a good deal of amperage to turn gloriously roasted coffee beans into a hot beverage—more than a power strip can guarantee to deliver.
 Make sure you plug the machine directly into a wall outlet.